-Steps 3-6
+Steps 3 - 6

-Consult the help system in the right pane for further information.
+Consult the online help system for further information.

 14. Control and Status Registers

 The Control and Status Registers are disabled by default, but can be enabled using ACM (see "Control/ Status Word" on page 29).
 These registers form an interface for exchanging status information between the sub-network and the fieldbus control system.